-Sangara is located along the road from Popondetta to Kokoda.
+Sangara is located on the road between Popondetta to Kokoda.

 To the south is Isivita.

-Occupied by the Japanese during late July 1942 until roughly November 1942.
+Occupied by the Japanese Army between late July 1942 until November 1942.

-After the war, many retired Australian Army veterans and members of the Papuan Infantry Battalion (PIB) were granted land in this area and settled here.
+After the war, many retired Australian Army veterans and members of the Papuan Infantry Battalion (PIB) were granted land in the Sangara area and settled here post war.

 Located on the southern side of the main road, this school had a P-40 Warhawk wing displayed as the school sign until the late 1970s.
 Today, an A-20 Havoc wing is displayed outside the school.
 Both wings were recovered from the Dobodura Airfield area.